tasket/wyng-backup/README.md

 to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.

+`--compression`

+Accepts the forms `type` or `type:level`.
+The three types available are `zstd` (zstandard), plus `zlib` and `bz2` (bzip2).
+Note that Wyng will only default to `zstd` when the 'python3-zstd' package is installed; otherwise it will fall back to the less capable `zlib`. (default=zstd:3)

+`--hashtype`

+Accepts a value of either _'blake2b'_ or _'hmac-sha256'_ (default).
+The digest size is 256 bits.

+`--chunk-factor`

+Sets the pre-compression data chunk size used within the destination archive.
+Accepted range is an integer exponent from '1' to '6', resulting in a chunk size of 64kB for factor '1', 128kB for factor '2', 256kB for factor '3' and so on.
+To maintain a good space efficiency and performance balance, a factor of '2' or greater is suggested for archives that will store volumes larger than about 100GB. (default=2)

+`--encrypt`

+Selects the encryption cipher/mode.
+The available modes are:

+- `xchacha20-dgr` — Using HMAC-SHA256(rnd||hash) function.
+This is the default.
+- `xchacha20-msr` — Using HMAC-SHA256(rnd||msg) function.
+- `xchacha20-ct` — Counter based; fast with certain safety trade-offs (see issue [158](https://github.com/tasket/wyng-backup/issues/158)).
+- `off` — Turns off Wyng's authentication and encryption.

 ### Configuration files